tochman/the_blue_print/chapters/07-10-testing-patterns.md

-# Testing Advanced Component Patterns
+# Testing advanced component patterns

 Testing advanced React patterns requires a sophisticated approach that goes beyond simple unit tests.
 As covered in detail in Chapter 5, we'll follow behavior-driven development (BDD) principles and focus on testing user workflows rather than implementation details.